D3fy/defiance-overlay/README.rst

         1) Dancer-Auth-Krb5-Simple
         2) Dancer-Auth-Krb5(-complete)?
 I or someone else has to write this
         3) Dancer-Plugin-Memcache
-        4) Monoceros
+        4) Dancer2 & Dancer2 plugins, namely cache and queue
-        5) Dancer2 & Dancer2 plugins, namely dbic, cache and queue
+        5) Dancer-Session-(Redis|Memcache)